 This is the backdrop against which the rest of this comparison is set.
 Now, we’re not saying the Poly needs to be twice (or more) as good than Caribbean Beach to be the ultimate victor.
 As mentioned, we’re not grading everything else on a curve.
 The reason being is simple: while cost is objective, its relative weight is subjective.
 For some people, it matters a lot.
 For others, money is no object, and absolute best is still absolute best.
 In other words, you might want to make a mental note of that huge price difference as you read the rest of this.
 Or, you might not…

 By contrast, Caribbean Beach Resort feels like a hotel masquerading as another place.
 The details and architecture are not as convincing, so it falls short of being a wholly immersive themed environment.
 That’s the downside.
 The upside is that it does a really good job capturing and conveying some of the essence of vacationing at a tropical resort.
-(The other downside, of late, has been all of the construction, which remains ongoing on the Skyliner and Riviera Resort.)
+Moreover, due to the way the Skyliner and Riviera were constructed, it doesn’t have the same serene atmosphere that it once had, and simply doesn’t compete with the Poly in terms of ambiance.

 While it’s not as good from top-to-bottom, the grounds are lush and provide a relaxing morning walk, the new Centertown area is exceptional, from the interior of the new lobby to Centertown Market, Banana Cabana, and Sebastian’s Bistro.
 Even the outlying room buildings look a lot like Jamaica or Cayman when partially-obscured by palms or if you squint just right.
 There’s a ton to explore at Caribbean Beach, and I love wandering this resort late at night or in the early morning.